Images shot on Fujicolor C200 in Yashica Electro 35 GSN

 Without wishing to sound too cynical, most of what I’ve written here points to Jinshan being a beach with Chinese characteristics, as the phrase goes.

 You can go in the sea but no further than you’re told, those nice looking structures aren’t as well-built as they appear, and getting a tan is bad.
 And you have to pay for the pleasure of setting foot on the sand.

 To be fair though, the day spent there was a pleasure.
 Getting out of the city always is, and not every city has a beach nearby.
 This one isn’t perfect but it is there.
 Whoever made it, I appreciate that they did so.

-I was looking forward to shooting some colour film on a beach, to make a change from the streets I usually find myself pounding, and I’m happy with the results I got with the Fujicolor C200.
+I was looking forward to shooting some colour film on a beach too, to make a change from the streets I usually find myself pounding, and I’m happy with the results I got with the Fujicolor C200.

-What more could I really ask than that?
+I enjoyed my time and made it a place to shoot some film.
+What more could I really ask than that? 🙂

 If you enjoyed that post, why not take a look at these others to stay inspired or learn more about the Fujicolor C200 film I used here:

 - Another film photo essay from a Chinese beach

 - Shooting Fujicolor C200 at another tourist spot

 - Full review of this Fujicolor C200 film